-We are currently conducting our pivotal ACRobat Phase III trial of Piclidenoson to evaluate Piclidenoson as a first line treatment and replacement for MTX.
-The trial is a randomized, double-blind, active and placebo-controlled, parallel-group study in approximately 500 patients in Europe, Israel and Canada.
-The primary endpoint of ACRobat is low disease activity after 12 weeks of treatment in patients dosed with Piclidenoson compared to those dosed with MTX.
+At the end of 2017, we initiated the pivotal ACRobat Phase III trial of Piclidenoson to evaluate Piclidenoson as a first line treatment and replacement for MTX.
+The trial was a randomized, double-blind, active and placebo-controlled, parallel-group study in approximately 500 patients in Europe, Israel and Canada.
+The primary endpoint of ACRobat was low disease activity after 12 weeks of treatment in patients dosed with Piclidenoson compared to those dosed with MTX.
 Piclidenoson at 1.0 mg and 2.0 mg, or placebo, will be administered twice daily, and MTX or placebo will be administered once weekly.
 Secondary endpoints include disease activity remission at week 24, ACR 20/50/70 response rates, European League Against Rheumatism good and moderate response rates and change from baseline for disease activity and ACR responses.
-The total study duration will be 24 weeks in order to provide more data on long term efficacy and safety.
-In the fourth quarter of 2017, we announced the enrollment and dosing of the first patient in the trial, and in January 2020 we announced completion of approximately 50% enrollment.
-An interim analysis is being implemented for the study.
-Data will be monitored by an independent data monitoring committee which will have un-blinded access to the data in the third quarter of 2020, with an announcement of interim results expected in the fourth quarter of 2020.
-We expect ACRobat will serve as the first of two pivotal studies required for EMA-drug approval.
+The total study duration was to be 24 weeks in order to provide more data on long term efficacy and safety.
+In October 2020, an independent data monitoring committee for an interim analysis recommended not to continue this study.
+Subsequently, we conducted a detailed analysis of the interim results which showed that although Piclidenoson efficacy was significantly superior to placebo, the study missed the primary endpoint which was non-inferiority vs. the comparator methotrexate.
+Accordingly, we decided to stop developing Piclidenoson for the treatment of rheumatoid arthritis to focus on other indications.